Ed Flanders

 He received a Tony Award and a Drama Desk Award for his performance in the 1973 production of A Moon for the Misbegotten.

 Early life

 Flanders was born in Minneapolis, Minnesota, the son of Bernice (née Brown) and Francis Michael Grey Flanders.
-His mother was killed in an automobile accident when he was 14.
-After graduating from Patrick Henry High School (where he played hockey) in 1952, he enlisted in the United States Army, where he served as an X-ray technician.
+His mother was killed in an automobile crash when he was 14.
+After graduating from Camden High School (Minneapolis) (where he played hockey) in 1952, he enlisted in the United States Army, where he served as an X-ray technician.

 Early career

 After his service with the United States Army ended, Flanders began his acting career on Broadway before moving on to guest parts in television series.
 From 1967 through 1975, Flanders appeared in more than a dozen American TV shows, including six appearances on Hawaii Five-O (as five different characters).
 During this time, he was also prolific in TV movies.
-He married actress Ellen Geer, with whom he had a son, Ian Flanders (born 1966) before they divorced.
+He married actress Ellen Geer, with whom he had a son, Ian Geer Flanders (born 1966), before they divorced.